 Psoriasis is a chronic condition of the skin due to an overactive immune system.
-It is characterized by inflammation, flaking and development of white, thick, silvery and red patches on the skin.
+Generally, it is characterized by inflammation, flaking and development of white, thick, silvery and red patches on the skin.
 The flakes of skin scales are caused by the fast and excessive production of skin cells.
-The production of skin cells is caused by the inflammatory chemicals produced by the white blood cells called lymphocytes.
-This condition usually affects the skin in the knees, elbows and the scalp.
+Furthermore, the production of skin cells is caused by the inflammatory chemicals produced by the white blood cells called lymphocytes.
+In addition, this condition usually affects the skin in the knees, elbows and the scalp.

 Symptoms of psoriasis

-- Formation of red or pink tiny scaly bumps that merge into raised skin
+- At first, formation of red or pink tiny scaly bumps that merge into raised skin

 - Itchiness, burning or soreness